Philadelphia Federal Crime Attorney Explains How Criminal Charges Escalate

 Contact us if you’ve been charged with a federal crime

-The dedicated criminal defense team at the The David Jay Glassman Law Offices has decades of experience defending clients against federal charges.
+The dedicated Philadelphia federal crime lawyers at the The David Jay Glassman Law Offices has decades of experience defending clients against federal charges.
 For innovative legal solutions and determination to deliver a positive result, our firm should be your first call.
 Call 215-563-7100 today for a consultation and evaluation of your case or contact us online.